Skip to main content

 The right colours for the children's room

-Whether baby, toddler or teenager - the rooms are their little home for the young inhabitants, where they should feel safe and comfortable, where they can withdraw and where they spend a lot of time.
-Therefore, it is important to choose the right colour shade and a good colour quality.
-There are no limits to the painting ideas, but one thing is extremely important: the children's room paints must not contain any substances that are harmful to health.
+Whether baby, toddler or teenager - for the young inhabitants, their rooms are their little home, where they should feel safe and comfortable, where they can retreat and where they spend a lot of time.
+That's why it's important to choose the right colour shade and a good quality of paint when designing the walls in children's rooms.
+There are no limits to the paint ideas, but one thing is extremely important: the children's room colours must not contain any substances that are harmful to health.

 These colours encourage your child's creativity

 Children are creative.
-This already starts with the smallest ones, usually without our support.
-Light-coloured walls are an invitation for creative painting.
-They quickly decorate them - which is not always a source of great joy for parents.
+This starts with the youngest children, usually without any help from us.
+Light-coloured walls are an invitation for the little ones to paint creatively.
+They quickly decorate them - which doesn't always bring great joy to parents

-To allow your child to be creative while preserving your beautiful wall paints, it is advisable to define certain areas as "creative areas".
-In concrete terms, this means that you paint part of the wall surface with MissPompadour blackboard paint and magnet paint, naturally at working height for your child.
+To allow your child to express themselves creatively while preserving your beautiful wall paints, it is advisable to define certain areas as "creative areas".
+In concrete terms, this means that you paint part of the wall surface with MissPompadour Chalkboard Paint and Magnet Paint, naturally at working height for your child.
 These surfaces can then be painted with chalk and decorated with magnets.

-But not only predefined work surfaces encourage your child's creativity, but also the furnishings, the wall paint, colour accents and also the colours of the furniture in the children's room
+However, it is not only predefined work surfaces that encourage your child's creativity, but also the decor, the wall paint, colour accents and the colours of the furniture in the children's room.

-There are special articles on colour psychology about which colour stands for what.
-It's best to let your child's preferences be your guide.
-Colour selection and painting ideas are the perfect way to involve your child in the design process and give them room to make their own decisions.
+There are separate specialist articles on colour psychology about which colour stands for what.
+It's best to be guided by your child's preferences.
+Colour selection and paint ideas are the perfect opportunity to involve your child in the wall design of the children's room and give them space to make their own decisions.
 Show them a few selected colour shades and let them decide for themselves.
-Our colour cards will help them choose
+Our colour cards will help with the selection.

-As our wall paints can be easily repainted, they can be changed at any time if your child's taste changes over time.
+As our wall paints can be easily painted over, you can change the colour scheme at any time if your child's taste changes over time.

-In principle, calm, muted colours as well as pastel colours are perfect for a bedroom or sleeping area.
-A nice example would be soft beige with warm.
+As a general rule, calm, muted colours and pastel shades are ideal for a bedroom or sleeping area.
+A nice example would be the soft beige colour with warm.
 According to the latest scientific findings, colours that remind the little one of the colour in the womb are particularly suitable for baby rooms.
-If the children are already a little older, the children's room can be divided into several areas.
-Different colours that harmonise with each other can be used in the play area and the sleeping area.
+Once the children are a little older, the nursery can be divided into several areas.
+Different colours that harmonise with each other can be used in the play and sleeping areas

-Here it is also important to pay attention to the child's preferences.
-Some children like it rather bright and need a night light to sleep - for them you should also design the sleeping area rather friendly.
-Some children like little stars or figures when they look up at the ceiling from their bed
+It is also important to pay attention to the child's preferences here.
+Some children like it bright and need a night light to sleep - for them, the sleeping area should also be designed in a more friendly colour.
+Some children like little stars or figures when they look up at the ceiling from their bed.

-With teenagers, everything changes again, as they not only sleep in their bed, but also use it as a sofa.
-Their room becomes a feel-good area where they sometimes spend time with their friends.
-Here, it is especially important to follow the wishes of the teenagers - even if the choice of colour may not correspond to your own taste.
+For teenagers, everything changes again, as they not only sleep in their bed, but also use it as a sofa.
+Their room becomes a feel-good area where they also spend time with their friends.
+Here it is particularly important to cater to the wishes of teenagers - even if the teenage room ideas may not match your own taste

-It is important to choose paints for your child's room that do not pollute the environment with harmful substances.
-Conventional paints smell strongly when applied and continue to release volatile substances into their environment for months.
-This is different with paints from MissPompadour.
-Our paints are based on natural chalks, marble flours and renewable raw materials from nature.
-This allows your walls and especially your children to breathe.
-Whether you choose our LittlePomp Chalk Paints or our MissPompadour colours, you are making a good, sustainable choice.
+It is important to choose wall paints for the children's room that do not pollute the environment with harmful substances.
+Conventional paints smell strongly when they are applied and continue to release volatile substances into their surroundings for months afterwards.
+This is not the case with MissPompadour Paints.
+Our colours are made from natural chalks, marble powders and other high-quality binders.
+This allows your walls and, above all, your children to breathe.
+Whether you choose our LittlePomp chalk paints or our MissPompadour paints, you'll always make a good choice.

-Our paint range includes the following wall paints that are perfect for painting your child's room:
+Our colour range includes the following wall paints, which are ideal for painting a child's room:

 Painting ideas for children's and baby's rooms